Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 ### Error Checking

 Many of Windows system calls indicate whether the execution has been successful or not (and if not, the reason why it failed) by returning a value of type `NTSTATUS`.
-Indeed, the error code we are interested in,  `STATUS_OBJECT_NAME_NOT_FOUND`, is one of such values. `NTSTATUS` is a 32-bit integer where the leftmost two bits distinguish error codes from success “status” codes: `b00` designates success, `b01` – information, `b10` – warning, `b11` – error, with the latter two being interpreted as failures.
+Indeed, the error code we are interested in,  `STATUS_OBJECT_NAME_NOT_FOUND`, is one of such values. `NTSTATUS` is a 32-bit integer where the leftmost two bits distinguish error codes from success (or “status”) codes: `b00` designates success, `b01` – information, `b10` – warning, `b11` – error, with the latter two being interpreted as failures.
 As a result, given that `NTSTATUS` is a signed integer in 2’s complement notation, error codes are identified by a negative sign and the "check if successful" macro is defined (in ntdef.h) as follows:

 {% highlight c linenos %}
 #define NT_SUCCESS(Status) ((NTSTATUS)(Status) >= 0)